kralicekjiri/Segmentation/README.md

 The code expects at least one GPU.

 Result examples can be seen [here](https://drive.google.com/drive/folders/19le68FxrIA4uIFVJY7seGKuhD7o5RduL?usp=share_link).
-The reason of such a poor performance on a UO video is probably the low quality the video.
+The reason of such a poor performance on a UO video is probably the low quality the source video.

 ## Quick start